Akshat-Oke/polygon-decomposition/README.md

 ## Output format

-The program writes the decomposed polgons to `output.txt` with the number of polygons on the first line and for each polygon, the number of points in that polygon followed by its points as in the input format.
+The program writes the decomposed (and merged) polgons to `output.txt` with the number of polygons on the first line and for each polygon, the number of points in that polygon followed by its points as in the input format.

+Decomposed polygons not merged are saved to `decomposition.txt`.

 ```
 [number of polygons]